 - Dorje Legpa

 - Buddhist Protectors Main Page

 - Confusions: Dorje Legpa Riding a Goat, Dorje Shugden

 Garwa Nagpo, Damchen (English: the Blacksmith), the main attendant deity to the Tibetan worldly protector Dorje Legpa (See Dorje Legpa Outline Page).
 Garwa Nagpo can typically be found in art as a retinue figure in paintings of Dorje Legpa or as an independent figure in a painted composition with his own retinue of attendant figures.
 Garwa Nagpo is generally found as a standard protector deity in the Karma Kagyu and Nyingma Traditions.
 Some Gelug monasteries and incarnate lama traditions (trulku) have also adopted Garwa Nagpo as their special protector deity.

 Dorje Legpa and his retinue, including Damchen Garwa Nagpo, were originally believed to be subjugated in Tibet by Padmasambhava in the 8th century.
 They are avowed, oath-bound, protectors and perform the specific function of safeguarding the Nyingma Terma (treasure) tradition of Tibetan Buddhism.

-The two most interesting works are painting #533 because of the ten retinue deities in various forms.
+The second painting is #533.
+It has ten retinue deities in various forms.
 Note the Chinese demon on the lower left side, red in colour, riding a brown goat.
-Also note on the lower right side the monkey riding the white lion.
+Also observe on the lower right side the monkey riding the white lion.
 Below that is a wolf-headed demon, blue in colour, riding a grey wolf.

 Observing the horns of the goat, from the images depicted below, eleven paintings and sculpture portray the horns as twisted together while five examples have the horns untwisted.